emerald-dao/flownaut/src/lib/content/flownaut/1-hello-flownaut/en/readme.md

 *You can always restart a level by clicking "Start Level" again.*

 ## Interact with the contract to complete the level
 To complete a level, you will have to interact with your contract on testnet.
-You can do your own way, or use tools like https://run.ecdao.org.
+You can do your own way, or use tools like [Run](https://run.ecdao.org) or [run.dnz.dev](https://run.dnz.dev/).
 When you know you have completed the level, click the "Submit" button at the bottom of the page.
 This uses a script to determine if you have completed it.

 ## Completing this level
 For this level, you will be deploying a very basic contract.
-All you have to do is change the greeting to `You have been hacked.`.
+All you have to do is change the greeting to `You have been hacked!`.

 ```cadence
 pub contract HelloWorld {